empee3/empee3/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Melissa, an experienced front-end developer from Pittsburgh, PA, USA.
+I'm Melissa, a veteran front-end developer from Pittsburgh, PA, USA.
 I love working with semantic HTML and CSS, and am looking to specialize in a11y, Drupal and WordPress.
 Here are some other places where you can learn more about me:

 - 💻 Website: [melissapiper.com](https://melissapiper.com)
 - 🖊️ CodePen: [@empee3](https://codepen.io/empee3)